xiangzhou09/rbw/README.md

 Residual balancing is a method of constructing weights for marginal structural models, which can be used to estimate marginal effects of time-varying treatments and controlled direct/mediator effects in causal mediation analysis.
-Compared with inverse probablity-of-treatment weights (IPW), residual balancing weights tend to be more robust and more efficient, and are easier to use with continuous exposures.
+Compared with inverse probability-of-treatment weights (IPW), residual balancing weights tend to be more robust and more efficient, and are easier to use with continuous exposures.
 This package provides two main functions, `rbwPanel()` and `rbwMed()`, that